 7. Create product pages

-Now that you have the basic structure of your store, time to add some products — get started with the steps in our Adding and Managing Products documentation.
+Now that you have the basic structure of your store, it’s time to add some products.
+You’ll be able to choose from several product types, including:

 Then, write a good description.
 Focus on how the product benefits the buyer.
 How will it make them feel?
 What will it do for them?
 How will it make their lives better?
 Use language that speaks to the heart of your target audience.